Will Ospreay: Various feuds (2024–2026)

+AEW World Champion (2026–present)

+From May to June, Ospreay won the 2026 Owen Hart Cup, defeating Samoa Joe in the quarterfinal at Double or Nothing on 24 May, Mark Davis in the semifinal on 3 June episode of Dynamite, and Swerve Strickland in the grand final at Forbidden Door on 28 June.
+On 1 July episode of Dynamite, Ospreay officially joined the Death Riders, but betrayed the group at Redemption on 26 July after refusing to attack Kenny Omega and officially leave on the following episode of Dynamite after returning his Death Rider badge to Moxley.
+On 30 August at All In: London in Wembley Stadium, Ospreay defeated Omega to capture the AEW World Championship for the first time, while also becoming the first English-born wrestler to win a world championship in the United Kingdom and the second wrestler to kick out of Omega's finisher, the One-Winged Angel, for the first time in fourteen-years.
+(Note: MJF also kicked out of the move earlier in 2026, though this came after a long count.)
+On the following episode of Dynamite, Ospreay announced that he would be starting a branch of the United Empire in AEW, the stable that he originally founded and led in NJPW.

-Return to Impact / TNA Wrestling (2023–2024)
+Return to Impact Wrestling / TNA (2023–2024)

-Through a working partnership between New Japan Pro-Wrestling (NJPW) and Impact Wrestling, Ospreay was announced to be making his return to Impact after seven years in October.
-It was later revealed that Ospreay would return at Bound for Glory, on 21 October.
+Through a working partnership between New Japan Pro-Wrestling (NJPW) and Impact Wrestling (formerly Total Nonstop Action Wrestling), Ospreay was announced to be making his return to Impact after seven years in October.
+Ospreay returned at Bound for Glory, on 21 October.
 Soon after, Ospreay's opponent was revealed to be Mike Bailey, in a match that was originally scheduled for Multiverse United, in March prior to Ospreay's injury.
 At the event, Ospreay defeated Bailey.
 On 27 October at Turning Point, Ospreay defeated Eddie Edwards.
 Ospreay's winning streak in Impact continued on 16 November, where Ospreay defeated Josh Alexander.

-Ospreay returned to Impact, which had now reverted to its original TNA name, in 2024, facing Josh Alexander in a rematch on January 18, which he lost.
+Ospreay returned to Impact, which had now reverted to its original TNA name, in 2024, facing Josh Alexander in a rematch on 18 January 2024, which he lost.

+Pro-Wrestling: EVE (2025–present)

+On 13 February 2025, it was reported that Ospreay had begun working as a producer and member of the creative team for the independent women's wrestling promotion Pro-Wrestling: EVE.